FAQ

 For Lomi Lomi in particular, a massage with long flowing strokes along the length of the body, underwear can feel disruptive in the flow of the treatment.

-I offer all my clients the choice: to keep underwear on or to remove it for treatment - genitalia are always covered with a sarong.
+I offer all my clients a choice: to keep underwear on or to remove it for treatment - genitalia are always covered with a sarong.
 A cover for breasts for the ladies is also optional.
 This is usually discussed during the consultation.

 I will always work within your comfort zone - without judgement.